cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 While an optimization to FROST was shown in {{Schnorr21}} that reduces scalar multiplications from linear in the number of signer participants to constant, this draft does not specify that optimization due to the malleability that this optimization introduces, as shown in {{StrongerSec22}}.
-Specifically, this optimization removes the guarantee that the set of signer participant that started round one of the protocol is the same set of signer participants that produced the signature output by round two.
+Specifically, this optimization removes the guarantee that the set of signer participants that started round one of the protocol is the same set of signer participants that produced the signature output by round two.